Kawade Shobō Shinsha: History

 In 1957, Kawade Shobō went bankrupt.
 Publication of Bungei was suspended.
 A new company named Kawade Shobō Shinsha was established on 2 May 1957.
-In 1962, Kawade Shobō Shinsha relaunched the Bungei magazine and established the Bungei Prize, which is awarded to new authors.
+In 1962, Kawade Shobō Shinsha relaunched the Bungei magazine and established the Bungei Prize, which is given to new authors.
 It was first awarded to Kazumi Takahashi's 1962 novel Vessel of Sorrow.
 Many of the Prize's winners became major bestsellers, including Yasuo Tanaka's 1981 novel Somehow, Crystal, and Akemi Hotta's 1981 novel 1980 Aiko 16-sai.
 The Bungei Prize has produced many successful writers, including Amy Yamada, Mayumi Nagano, Tomoyuki Hoshino, Maki Kashimada, Kou Nakamura, Risa Wataya, Keisuke Hada, Gen Shiraiwa, Nao-Cola Yamazaki, Nanae Aoyama and Ken'ichirō Isozaki.

 In 1965, Takao Kawade died and his son Tomohisa Kawade became the company's third president.
 In 1968, the company went bankrupt once again.
 Tomohisa applied for the Corporate Reorganization Law and the company was rebuilt.
 Takayuki Nakajima took over the company's leadership.
 In 1977, the company moved to Sumiyoshi-chō, Shinjuku and Masaru Shimizu assumed leadership of the company.
 In 1979, it moved Sendagaya, Shibuya.